Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Chronic pain is one of the most common reasons why people seek medical care today.
 It’s also a leading cause of disability.
 Chronic pain can be debilitating when it’s severe enough.
 Many people who suffer from it experience a loss of mobility, leaving them unable to leave their homes or even their beds.
 While chronic pain this intense is rare, even less severe pain can leave you unable to enjoy activities you once loved, potentially leading to isolation and mental health problems like depression.

-According to the CDC, nearly 1 in 5 adults in the United States suffer from chronic pain.
+According to the CDC, nearly 1 in 5 adults in the United States suffers from chronic pain.
 The older population is hit especially hard because the risk of chronic pain increases with age.
 Adults aged 65 and older experience the most chronic pain of any demographic.
-Older adults also are more likely to experience high-impact chronic pain, which can severely impact their quality of life.
+Older adults are also more likely to experience high-impact chronic pain, or pain that affects a person’s daily life, work, socializing, and self-care.

 Fortunately, there is hope.
-While there’s a lot about chronic pain that we still don’t understand, we’re gaining more knowledge every day.
-We’re also learning how to treat it effectively, so that those who suffer from it can live full lives.
-Here’s a basic overview of what chronic pain is and where it comes from.
+While the medical community is still learning about chronic pain, scientists are gaining more knowledge every day.
+Physicians are learning how to treat it effectively, so that those who suffer from it can live full lives.

-This particular type of pain is known as acute pain, and it’s actually a good thing.
+This particular type of pain is known as acute pain.

 Acute pain is a survival mechanism.
 If you never felt pain, then you would not know that your body was injured.
-Say you get a cut to the back of the thigh.
-If you couldn’t visibly see the injury, how would you know that your body had suffered an injury?
-You could die of an infection before you realized anything was wrong!
+For example, if you were to get a cut to the back of the thigh, you couldn’t visibly see your injury.
+Without pain signals from the brain, how would you know that your body had suffered an injury?
+You could die of an infection before you realized anything was wrong.

 Acute pain is nature’s way of making us pay attention to our injuries.
 It alerts us to stop and take care of ourselves before we suffer further harm.
-The good thing about acute pain is that it usually disappears without a trace once the injury has healed.
+Fortunately, acute pain like this usually disappears once the injury has healed.
 Chronic pain, on the other hand, is a different story.

 Unlike acute pain, chronic pain persists after an injury or illness heals.
-Chronic pain outbreaks can last for months or years on end and often show no signs of disappearing.
-The sensation can vary from sharp and stabbing, like a migraine, to dull and throbbing like an old ache in your bones.
+By definition, chronic pain lasts for at least three months, but outbreaks can last for months or years, with no signs of disappearing.
+The sensation can vary from sharp and stabbing, like a migraine, to dull and throbbing, like an ache in your bones.

 Everyone experiences chronic pain in different ways.
 There is no standard sensation or unifying characteristic.

 This is why the classic 1-10 “pain scale” isn’t always an effective tool to gauge how much pain a person is suffering.
-Pain is a subjective experience.
-One person’s 5 may be another person’s 8.
-We all experience different thresholds for pain.
-And we all experience different causes for that pain.
-Here are a few possible explanations about where chronic pain comes from.
+Pain is a subjective experience, and we all have different pain threasholds.
+To complicate matters, chronic pain can come from multiple sources, as well.

-Just like with acute pain, chronic pain may be brought on by a condition like Lyme disease, fibromyalgia, sciatica or arthritis.
+Just like with acute pain, chronic pain may be brought on by a condition like Lyme disease, fibromyalgia, sciatica, or arthritis.
 Older adults are more likely to suffer from chronic illnesses than younger adults.
-Common side effects of chronic illnesses include fatigue, aches, migraines and nerve pains.
-Certain types of cancer can also cause chronic pain, as can cancer treatment methods like chemotherapy or surgery.
+Common side effects of chronic illnesses include fatigue, aches, migraine, and nerve pain.

-Chronic pain is also common in people who suffer from mental health problems like depression and anxiety.
-It’s not currently clear whether depression itself causes chronic pain, or chronic pain causes depression.
+Chronic pain is also common in people who suffer from mental health conditions like depression and anxiety.
+It’s not currently clear whether depression itself causes chronic pain or if chronic pain causes depression.
 Given what we know about the mind-body connection, however, it’s likely that having one condition can worsen the other.

 If you feel depressed, then you’re more likely to experience chronic pain more intensely.
 If your pain is so intense that you can no longer leave your home, then your depression can worsen from the isolation, creating a vicious cycle.

 Sometimes, there’s no clear cause for chronic pain at all, which can be all the more frustrating for someone who suffers from it.
-It’s easy for someone with chronic pain to feel powerless to the world around them.
+It’s easy for someone with chronic pain to feel powerless in the world around them.
 However, that doesn’t have to be the case.
-There are plenty of different ways to manage chronic pain without addictive medications and opioids.
+There are plenty of different ways to manage chronic pain without addictive medications like opioids.

 In the past, it was common for doctors to prescribe opioids as a solution for patients with chronic pain.
-But while medication can be an effective way to handle chronic pain in the short term, using opioids alone is unlikely to give you the relief that you want.
-In fact, it may do more harm than good.
-Opioids are extremely addictive.
+These medications can be effective against short-term acute pain, but using opioids alone is unlikely to give you the relief that you want.
+Even more concerning, however, is that opioids are extremely addictive.
 Using them for too long can create a dependence that can put users at risk for dangerous side effects and deadly overdoses.

 The most effective way to manage chronic pain is through a multi-pronged approach of proper nutrition, physical activity, and psychological aid.